matchyc/vector-search-papers/README.md

 1. Fork the repository.
 2. Add your paper/resource to the appropriate category or create a new category if needed.
-3. Provide a brief description or summary of the paper/resource.
-4. Include a link to the paper/resource (if available) or any relevant information.
+3. Include a link to the paper/resource (if available) or any relevant information.
-5. Submit a pull request.
+4. Submit a pull request.

 ## License